matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

 The steps in this tutorial include:

-1) Train and build your NLP model
+1) Train and build your NLP model with SKLearn and SpaCy

-2) Build your containerized model
+2) Explain your model predictions using Alibi Explain

-3) Test your model as a docker container

-4) Run Seldon in your kubernetes cluster
+3) Containerize your model using Seldon Core Language Wrappers and deploy to Kubernetes

-5) Deploy your model with Seldon
+5) Test your deployed model by sending requests

-6) Interact with your model through API
+6) Deploy our standard Alibi TextExplainer

-7) Clean your environment
+7) Test your deployed explainer by sending requests

 ### Before you start
 Make sure you install the following dependencies, as they are critical for this example to work:

-* Helm v3.0.0+
-* A Kubernetes cluster running v1.13 or above (minkube / docker-for-windows work well if enough RAM)
-* kubectl v1.14+
-* Python 3.6+
-* Python DEV requirements (we'll install them below)
+* Seldon Core v1.1+ installed with Istio Ingress Enabled ([Documentation Instructions](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html#ingress-support))
+* All dependencies specified in the Seldon Core page

 Let's get started! 🚀🔥

-## 1) Train and build your NLP model
+## 0) Prepare your environment

+First we want to install all the dependencies.
+For this let's create a requirements-dev.txt file with everything we'll need:

 ```python